Decolonize This Place: Subway protests

-Criticism and support for violence
+Criticism

 In 2016, Husain gave a speech on Palestinian liberation at an Al-Quds Day celebration in Times Square in which he advocated fighting for "justice in all the ways possible – and yes, Jihadis – Jihadis in all the ways possible... don’t let anyone tell you to renounce your brother or sister because they are fighting in an unacceptable way."
-Several alt-right news sources published articles calling the group violent and attempting to get one of the members fired from his position at NYU.
+Several news sources published articles calling-out the group for inciting violence.

-Nigerian-American art historian and curator Okwui Enwezor criticized the movement's objection to the hiring of curator Kristen Windmuller-Luna, a former student of Enwezor's, as "arbitrary at best, and chilling at worst."
+Nigerian-American art historian and curator Okwui Enwezor criticized the movement's objection to the hiring of curator Kristen Windmuller-Luna, a former student of Enwezor, as "arbitrary at best, and chilling at worst."

-In May 2021, while preparing an anti-Israel demonstration in Manhattan, representatives of Decolonize This Place Tweeted "And wondering what to do in solidarity in the meantime?
-Find targets nearby, Find where these zionist fools live, and where there offices are, and act!"
-Although deleted, the Tweet was interpreted by several observers as an attempt to incite violence against Jews.
+In May 2021, while preparing an anti-Israel demonstration in Manhattan, representatives of Decolonize This Place tweeted "And wondering what to do in solidarity in the meantime?
+Find targets nearby, Find where these zionist fools live and where there offices are, and act!"
+The tweet was widely interpreted as an attempt to incite violence against Jews.